Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

-And, the stages of an infection are, in correct sequential order:
+And, the stages of infection are, in correct sequential order:

 - The incubation period as discussed above

-- The prodromal phase which is characterized with fatigue and generalized feelings of malaise and the period of time during which the pathogenic microorganism reproduces.
+- The prodromal phase is characterized by fatigue and generalized feelings of malaise and the period of time during which the pathogenic microorganism reproduces.

 - The illness stage during which time the client has the symptoms and signs specific to the particular infection

-- The convalescence stage which is characterized with the client's recovery from the infection and the cessation of its signs and symptoms
+- The convalescence stage which is characterized by the client's recovery from the infection and the cessation of its signs and symptoms

 The principles of infection control that will be discussed in this section include: